mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 It does exactly what we want it to: creates a new function with a sequence of arguments that will precede any other arguments provided when the new function is called.
 Perfect!

-We can use it to achieve the same result as above:

 {% highlight javascript %}
 var addOne = add.bind(this, 1);